top of page

 Migrant farmworker wages are notoriously low.
 Even when parents work long hours, income may not cover food, housing, and school-related expenses.
 Children often help in the fields to boost family earnings or care for younger siblings while parents work, reducing attendance and leaving them exhausted when they do make it to class.
 While public education is free, transportation, school supplies, and proper clothing add up quickly, and for families living paycheck to paycheck, those costs can be overwhelming.

 Many migrant families speak Spanish or Indigenous languages at home.
-When children enter English-language classrooms, they face an additional challenge: learning a new language while keeping pace with academic expectations.
+When children enter English-language classrooms, they face the additional challenge of learning a new language while keeping pace with academic expectations.
 Schools with limited bilingual staff or English-language learning programs struggle to provide the support these students need.

 Comments